The Kettering Incident

-The series was budgeted at fifteen million dollars, and was promoted as the first adult drama filmed in Tasmania.
-The series was directed by Rowan Woods and Tony Krawitz.
-The executive producer is Penny Win.
-A second series was in development in May 2017 but series creator Victoria Madden confirmed on Twitter in June 2018 that it was ultimately not picked up by Foxtel.

 Synopsis

-Anna Macy (Elizabeth Debicki) left Kettering when she was just fourteen, shortly after her best friend (and paternal half-sister), Gillian Baxter, mysteriously disappeared.
+Anna Macy left Kettering when she was just fourteen, shortly after her best friend (and paternal half-sister), Gillian Baxter, mysteriously disappeared.
 The two girls had been cycling through the forbidden forests outside Kettering when they saw strange lights in the sky.
 Eight hours later, Anna was found alone, terrified and covered in blood.

 Fifteen years later, Anna returns to find the town struggling to survive.
 The forests have been marked for logging and the town is on edge following violent clashes between environmentalists and the local loggers.
 Anna's reappearance causes a stir when another local girl, Chloe Holloway (Sianoa Smit-McPhee), disappears, prompting Anna to discover what really happened the night Gillian disappeared, uncovering secrets that threaten the future of Kettering.